Project overview

 Next steps

-TfGM has the confidence to proceed to the next stage of the Golborne project.
-SLC and AECOM helped draft tender documentation for the next stage that will cover outline design and NR design approval activities.
+Following our work, TfGM has the confidence to proceed to the next stage of the Golborne project.
+Along with AECOM, we helped draft tender documentation for the next stage covering outline design and NR design approval activities.
 To satisfy Treasury rules, the next stage will also produce a Full Business Case to detail the expected final cost and programme for construction.